 The evidence first surfaced in 2006.
 In 2012, a proposal was made to the AOU (American Ornithological Union) to change the taxonomic order of falcons, moving them away from hawks and near parrots.
 Here’s a wealth of information on the move.

 And this link has a chart of the new relationships and descendants.
 Click here for a large version of the chart where the most ancient species are at the bottom, the newly evolved at the top.
-Falcons are a relatively new species, third from the top … saving the best for last. 🙂
+Falcons are a relatively new species, third from the top.
+Evolution saved the best for last. 🙂

 These four swans are really hooting it up.
 The quartet began when two pairs encouraged their mates with lean-forward and wing-quiver calls.
 But the quivering wing display is also used in antagonistic encounters.
 When the males got too close the dominant male had had enough.
 He rushed the other one.